 Why to Make this Red, White and Blue Firecracker Cake!

-I was trying to think of a fun new dessert that wasn’t overdone on 4th of July!
-Independence Day is one of our favorite holidays, and I always bring a dessert along.
+I was trying to think of a fun new dessert that wasn't overdone on 4th of July!
+Independence Day is one of our favorite holidays.
+I am usually designated as a dessert person for our family meals, so choosing something patriotic and colorful is always a goal of mine!
 We go all out on our family get-togethers with good food, games, and of course the fireworks.

 What You Need for This Firecracker Cake:

 Although you may just want to jump to the recipe, I always like to share important tips and also what you need to buy for the recipe.
 Take a look below at a few things to have in the kitchen before your start!

 I had the spiral Bundt Cake Pan (pictured) and used it for this cake.
 Of course you won't need this exact pan, but the spiral feature is really a fun addition to the final, finished look of the cake.
 It reminds me of a firecracker in the sky!

 We all have those old food coloring packs in the pantry, from birthdays dating a few years back!
 I know I always do!
 However, it's important to have fresh, good quality food coloring for this cake.
 Since you will be using 1 tsp of each, which is a lot, you don't want to risk using old or separated food colorings.
 You will need Red and Blue.

 I would just pick these up at Walmart- they are around $2 and you can almost always find Red, White, and Blue ones!